-In this section we want to give a little insight into the live at the institute.
+In this section we want to give a little insight into the life at the institute.
 We cover advances in current research projects, news regarding teaching at IFE and any other business.

-In February 2018 the head of our institute, Bend Deutschmann, wrote an article aboutthe basis for Austria's innovation and and competitiveness in microelectronics for the professional journal E&I. The full article in German, published by Springer can be found here.
+In February 2018 the head of our institute, Bend Deutschmann, wrote an article about the basis for Austria's innovation and competitiveness in microelectronics for the professional journal E&I. The full article in German, published by Springer can be found here.

-In March 2019 one of the most famous scientists in the field of electromagnetic compatibility (EMC) gave a talk about his recent findings in the field of electrostatic discharge (ESD).
+In March 2019 one of the most famous scientists in the field of electromagnetic compatibility (EMC), David Pommerenke, gave a talk about his recent findings in the field of electrostatic discharge (ESD).
 Numerous students and quite a number of interested researchers from various companies around Graz came to listen to his wonderful presentation.

 The "EMV-Fachtagung" is the largest conference on electromagnetic compatibility in Austria.
 In 2019 the conference was held at campus Inffeldgasse.
 14 talks, a big exhibition and a poster session over two days was bound to be a very interesting experience for over 140 participants.

-All participents received a password and can download the EMV-Fachtagungsband (German) here.
+All participants received a password and can download the EMV-Fachtagungsband (German) here.

 The IFE now owns a Bulk Current Injection Test Setup according to the Standard ISO 11452-4.
 This setup can be used for Research, Development and Education.
 Beside other component test methods we now have one more powerful tool to investigate electronic systems and integrated circuits for automotive or other applications.